unclemusclez/the-seo-framework-ai/README.md

 ## Notes

 - **Performance**: Local `llama.cpp` performance depends on your hardware.
 Use a small model for testing.
 - **Security**: If exposing the API endpoint publicly, secure it with an API key and HTTPS.
+Use "Allow Unverified SSL" only for testing or trusted local setups.
 - **TSF Compatibility**: Tested with TSF v5.0.0+.
 Adjust field IDs in `ai-suggestions.js` if they differ in your TSF version.

 ## Troubleshooting

 - **API Not Responding**: Verify the endpoint URL and ensure the `llama.cpp` server is running.
+Check "Allow Unverified SSL" if using a self-signed certificate.
 - **No Suggestions**: Check the browser console for AJAX errors and confirm the nonce is valid.
 - **Filter Not Applying**: Ensure checkboxes are enabled and settings are saved.